 Emerson Studio Theatre: A flexible "black box" theatre space, located directly below the Browning Theatre, seating approximately 125 and configurable for a variety of stage and seating arrangements.

 The Grandel Theatre

 3610 Grandel Square (in Grand Center), St. Louis, Missouri

 In 2005, The Rep began a third performance series to complement its offerings in the Mainstage and Studio Theatre seasons.
-The Off-Ramp series comprises productions each fall at The Grandel Theatre in the midtown St. Louis Grand Center arts district.
+The Off-Ramp series comprised productions each fall for four seasons at The Grandel Theatre in the midtown St. Louis Grand Center arts district.